 Eggs are a good choice as part of a healthy, balanced diet.
 As well as being a source of protein they also contain vitamins and minerals.
 However, to avoid any risk of food poisoning from eggs it’s important to store, handle and prepare them properly.

-The safe eating of raw and lightly cooked hen eggs
+Can I eat raw and lightly cooked hen eggs?

 People who are in good health

-People who are in good health (i.e. who are not vulnerable to infection) are unlikely to experience food poisoning through the consumption of UK hen eggs and therefore can eat raw or soft boiled UK hen eggs or foods containing lightly cooked UK hen eggs.
+People who are in good health (i.e. who are not vulnerable to infection) are unlikely to experience food poisoning through consuming UK hen eggs and therefore can eat raw or soft boiled UK hen eggs, or foods containing lightly cooked UK hen eggs.

-- If the eggs are not Lion Code or produced under an equivalent comprehensive quality control scheme, or if in doubt, people who may be more vulnerable to infection are advised to eat eggs thoroughly cooked.
+- If the eggs are not Lion Code or Laid in Britain, or if in doubt, people who may be more vulnerable to infection are advised to eat eggs thoroughly cooked.

 - It should be noted that this advice does not extend to individuals who are severely immunocompromised requiring medically supervised diets prescribed by health professionals.